 2. A fixed dome

-The fixed dome is more efficient that the floating dome design.
+A fixed dome is more efficient that a floating dome design.
 The Museum has discontinued the practical use of the former leaving it for training purposes only.
-The museum staff make their ten-oclock tea with milk from their cows and then cook it with methane gas from the same cows!
+The museum staff make their ten O'clock tea with milk from their cows and then cook it with methane gas from the same cows!
 Methane is a clean hot blue flame.